 It is thought that some of these developmental alterations come about through changes in the activity of genes through epigenetic processes.
 Changes in gene expression and/or action may mediate responses to challenges in adulthood, such as poor diet or unhealthy lifestyle, and so affect disease risk across the life course.
 Timely interventions may reduce such risk in individuals and also limit its transmission to the next generation.
 DOHaD thus has very important implications for many societies and for global health policy.

 Research into DOHaD involves biomedical and social scientists from around the world, along with collaborations with the private sector.
 Members of the Society engage in clinical and experimental research that aims to understand the mechanisms underlying the Developmental Origins of Health and Disease, its consequences for individuals and populations, and the devising of biomarkers of risk and preventative interventions.
-In addition to such research, the DOHaD Society promotes advocacy for a focus on early life in health promotion, the exchange of knowledge between policymakers, clinical and basic scientists and the wider public, and education and training to build capacity to assist a healthy start to life across populations.
+In addition to such research, the DOHaD Canada promotes advocacy for a focus on early life in health promotion, the exchange of knowledge between policymakers, clinical and basic scientists and the wider public, and education and training to build capacity to assist a healthy start to life across populations.

 Research into developmental origins of health and disease now involves scientists from many backgrounds.
 This society promotes cohesion and shared knowledge between groups working in different specialties and different countries.(The information above comes directly from DOHaD International).

 The Canadian DOHaD Society is a group of researchers that have come together under one banner.
 The Society is managed by a Council of Officers including an Executive and Regional Representatives.
 In 2019, first elections were held for the position of President and for a number of Council seats.
-The Secretariat and administrative centre is based at the Alliance for Human Development, Lunenfeld Tanenbaum Research Institute, Mount Sinai Health System.
-The Council membership moves around the country.
+The Secretariat and administrative centre is based at the Alliance for Human Development, Lunenfeld Tanenbaum Research Institute, Sinai Health System.

 Stephen G. Matthews